chooie/test-driven-clj-cljs/README.md

 - Ditch Cljs
     - Cljs lazily loads Google Closure modules as it is evaluated.
 This is a major problem when using the Karma test runner because it doesn't cache it.
-    The only solution I can think of is to not use Cljs in the first place.
+    The only solution I can think of is to not use cljs in the first place.
     - We could make use of dead-code elimination, but this takes over a minute for a small amount of code
 - Build a REPL-based frontend test runner (competitor to Karma)